atrisovic/weather-panel.github.io/content/1_getting-started.md

 We assume a knowledge of econometrics and basic experience with one econometrics-ready programming language (Stata, R, Matlab, Julia, python).

-You should also go through **Sol Hsiang's Climate Impacts Tutorial reading lis****t** to understand the principles of weather regressions:
+You should also go through **Sol Hsiang's Climate Impacts Tutorial reading list** to understand the principles of weather regressions:

 1. [An Economist’s Guide to Climate Change Science](https://www.aeaweb.org/articles?id=10.1257/jep.32.4.3)  (*what is the physical problem?*)